PodcastsDocumentaryThe Paid Leave Podcast

 2026/04/20 | 53 mins.

 Approximately 1 in 3 women and 1 in 6 boys or men experience attempted or sexual assault in the USA.
-In this episode of The Paid Leave Podcast, we are talking about sexual violence and assault because April is Sexual Assault Awareness month.
+In this episode of The Paid Leave Podcast, we are talking about sexual violence and assault because April is Sexual Assault Awareness Month.
 I have two women who work in this space joining me to talk about this.
-Beth Hamilton is the Executive Director of the Connecticut Alliance to End Sexual Violence, the statewide coalition of community-based sexual assault crisis services programs.
-And Sharon Walker Epps is the Chief Executive Officer of The Rowan Center in Stamford and covers lower Fairfield County.
+Beth Hamilton, the Executive Director of the Connecticut Alliance to End Sexual Violence, the statewide coalition of community-based sexual assault crisis services programs.
+And Sharon Walker Epps the Chief Executive Officer of The Rowan Center in Stamford and covers lower Fairfield County.
 The Rowan Center is part of the Alliance and exists to prevent sexual violence and other trauma, respond to crisis when harm occurs, and support adult and youth survivors on their path to healing.
 Beth explains the work of the Connecticut Alliance, including policy advocacy, training, and direct service to survivors.
 She describes the unique services provided by the Alliance, such as legal representation and post-conviction advocacy.
 Sharon provides an overview of the Rowan Center's services, including crisis response, counseling, and education.
 She highlights the efforts of the Rowan Center to educate parents and provide resources through the Kids Safe HQ initiative.
 They both talk about their own personal stories of sexual violence and abuse and are passionate about the hard work they do.
-They both support CT Paid Leave as an important tool they can use for their own workers and people who use safe leave after surviving a sexual assault.
+They both support CT Paid Leave as an important tool they can use for their own workers and clients who use safe leave.

 -

-For information or to get in touch with the Rowan Center, https://therowancenter.org (therowancenter.org) Phone: 203-348-9346
+For information visit the Rowan Center, https://therowancenter.org (therowancenter.org) Phone: 203-348-9346

 https://ctpaidleave.org/s/?language=en_US